Visual Instruments

 Cessna’s flap position indicator systems were made by AC Spark and then by Stewart-Warner until these companies went out of business several decades ago.
 Since then these systems have been made by Rochester Instrument Co.
 THE ORIGINAL GAUGES AND SENDER UNITS MADE BY AC SPARK & STEWART-WARNER ARE NOT COMPATIBLE WITH THE ROCHESTER GAUGES AND SENDER UNITS.
 THUS, IF YOU OWN ONE OF THESE OLDER COMPONENTS AND IT GOES OUT, YOU THEN HAVE TO PURCHASE BOTH THE FLAP INDICATOR DISPLAY GUAGE AND THE SENDING UNIT AT A SALES PRICE FROM CESSNA OF APPROXIMATELY $1,800.00, AND CURRENTLY THERE HAS BEEN A 12-WEEK TO 6- MONTHS WAIT TIME.

-Sinusoidal and Low-Resolution Readings:
+Sinusoidal and Low-Resolution Readings

 The Cessna gauge is not linear.
 (The readings at ends of the scale are bunched up.)
 This is because the sender is connected to the rotating flap pulley, which moves in a sinusoidal motion.